List of awards and nominations received by Star Trek: Enterprise: Hugo Awards

+Peabody Awards

 Saturn Awards

-Awarded since 1972, the Saturn Awards is an annual accolade presented by the Academy of Science Fiction, Fantasy & Horror Films to honor science fiction and fantasy films and television shows.
+Awarded since 1972, the Saturn Awards is an annual accolade presented by the Academy of Science Fiction, Fantasy and Horror Films to honor science fiction and fantasy films and television shows.
 Star Trek: Enterprise has been nominated for seven awards, and won three of them.
 It was also awarded a Special Recognition Award for the work of all the Star Trek television series in 2005.